popstas/nodemcu-d1-xyc-wb-dc/README.md

 ## OTA update
 You can send POST request to `/ota` with `filename` and `content` data.
-HTTP request processed with `httpserver-request.lua` from [marcoskirsch/nodemcu-httpserver](https://github.com/marcoskirsch/nodemcu-httpserver).
+HTTP request processed with `http-request.lua` from [marcoskirsch/nodemcu-httpserver](https://github.com/marcoskirsch/nodemcu-httpserver).

 ### OTA client
 Setup client with `npm install`.